risk-of-thunder/R2Wiki/docs/Mod-Creation/C#-Programming/Using-MonoBehaviour-Scripts-in-Editor.md

 You can just take your whole mod dll and slap it in your unity project.
 To do this, you will need to use Thunderkit to add RoR2 and all other dependencies of your mod to your unity project.

-In my experience, this just ended up slowing down my development.
-The above process worked well for my purposes.
+In my experience, this just ended up slowing down my development, compared to Option 1.
 If you are considering this option because you are using a ton of components, it may be time to pursue a thunderkit setup

 ### Option 3: Just Use Thunderkit
 If you are more unity-minded, Thunderkit is an mod creating workflow where everything is in editor.